Pineal Gland Activation: How to Decalcify Your Third Eye and Awaken Consciousness

 Scientific research behind haritaki is ongoing, but there have already been promising results describing just how this special substance can affect our bodies.

-As Ayurvedic practitioners already know, though, haritaki powder has centuries of believers behind it and continues to attract people to its powerful remedies.
+As Ayurvedic practitioners already know, though, haritaki powder has centuries of believers behind it and continues to attract people to its powerful Ayurvedic traditions.

 How to have a better year in 2019